-This is sort of a hybrid between a pasta sauce and a soup, and really can go either way.
-As a soup, you need some crusty bread to sop up the briny tomato sauce, or you could drop in some small pasta shapes, such as fregula or orzo, and get the same effect.
+Mussel soup, Italian style, is a sort of a hybrid between a pasta sauce and a soup, and really can go either way.
+As a soup, you need some crusty bread to sop up the briny tomato sauce, or you could drop in some small pasta shapes, such as elbows or orzo, and get the same effect.

 I developed this recipe from one I found in Marcella Hazan’s classic, Essentials of Classic Italian Cooking.
-She uses less hot pepper and does not take the shells out of her soup.
+She uses less hot pepper and does not take the shells out of her soup, but I find this hard to eat and messy, so I remove the shells before serving.

 - 4 tablespoons olive oil